Why is the paint sold concentrated?

 If it is non-absorbent, you can apply BioGrip Primer as a first coat, then apply 1-2 coats of Classico Limewash.
 However, you won’t be able to wash any off and get an exposed brick look.

 What colors are available for Classico Limewash?

 Classico Limewash is available in 7 colors that were curated for the best colors for different styles and color tones of your home.
 You can order all 7 colors online at homedepot.com or Bianco White and Avorio White are available at select Home Depot stores.
-If you want a custom color, there will be a custom tinting fee.
-Call us to order a custom color at 678.905.3700.

 Should I use Classico Limewash or BioDomus I Masonry Paint?

 It depends on what you want to achieve.
 Classico Limewash is a beautiful whitewash finish that allows you to wash off and expose some of the brick.
 BioDomus I and II are our most durable coatings for masonry and are designed for longevity with a solid finish.
 Classico Limewash is not designed for a solid finish coat with longevity as it will patina and change.
 However, you can achieve a solid finish with Classico Limewash if you skip the water wash-off process.
 For Exterior, we recommend 2 coats, and for Interior, only 1 coat should be needed.
 Classico Limewash will shadow when rain or water is applied, and BioDomus I or II will not.